Automotive startup Upstream raises $62M Series C to scale cloud-based security – TechCrunch

 “Think of it like it’s Christmas Eve and you’re a last-mile delivery company, and suddenly you cannot unlock your doors or start your engines,” said Levy.
 “This is not good for business.”

-Levy says this is where cloud-based security comes in handy as well.
-Rather than seeing into one car at a time, you get a bird’s eye view of the fleet and all of the connected devices, as well as any data incoming from the internet that could be malicious.
+Levy says this is where cloud-based security comes in handy, as well.
+Rather than seeing into one car at a time, you get a bird’s-eye view of the fleet and all of the connected devices, as well as any data incoming from the internet that could be malicious.

 Upstream’s path to market is mainly focused on convincing car manufacturers that this technology is necessary, but Levy says fleets are the next big opportunity for the company within the next year or so.